MOPAC-DS/LearningResource-Data-Science-for-Decision-Makers-Clear-and-Simple/_posts/2024-10-15-Diarisation-Recongition.md

 **Step 2: Preprocessing**

-Similar to diarization, the audio is cleaned and prepared for analysis.
+Similar to diarisation, the audio is cleaned and prepared for analysis.
 This includes:

 - **Noise Reduction:** Enhancing the clarity of speech by removing background sounds.
 - **Segmentation**: Breaking the audio into manageable chunks, such as words or phrases.

 **Step 3: Feature Extraction**